Synthird/trigonometric-reciprocal-identities/lua/README.md

 Trigonometric reciprocal identity functions that return radians as numbers.

-You can access the trigreciprocal module in the [src folder](src) or by [clicking here](src/trigreciprocal.lua).
+## Installation

-> [!IMPORTANT]
+1. Download the latest release of the ```trigreciprocal.lua``` module from the [releases page](https://github.com/Synthird/Trigonometric-reciprocal-identities/releases/latest)
-> The trigreciprocal module must be inside your project before any of its functions can be used.
+2. Place the module inside your project

 ```Lua
 -- One way of accessing the functions in the trigreciprocal module.